Lapstone: Geography

 A distant view of the Blue Mountains and Lapston Hill, New South Wales taken from the Emu Plains Road by Augustus Earle.

 Lapstone is located on the eastern foothills of the Blue Mountains, on the Lapstone Monocline, which extends 150 kilometres from Bargo in the south to the Colo River in the north and rises 200 metres from the Cumberland Plain.
 The Lapstone Monocline is described as resembling "Step like folds in horizontal rock layers".

 The town is on a steep, bush covered area of the Monocline with sandstone cliffs viable from Penrith.

 Lapstone is split by gullies into 3 "Islands".

 Population

 In the 2021 Census, there were 948 people in Lapstone.
 Of these 81.6% were born in Australia and 89.2% spoke only English at home.
 The most common responses for religion were No Religion at 37.9%, Catholic at 22.3% and Anglican at 17.9%.

 Public transport

-Lapstone railway station is on the Blue Mountains Line of the NSW TrainLink interurban network.
+Lapstone railway station is on the Blue Mountains Line of the Sydney Trains Intercity network.
 Lapstone can be accessed by road from the Great Western Highway/M4 Motorway by exiting at Governors Drive and Explorers Road from Glenbrook.
 The station was built by R&K McGraw Builders sub-contracting bricklayer Frank Davis of Lapstone.

 Lapstone railway station was officially opened on 24 February 1964.
 The area is also serviced by buses.